yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 Note:

 * application login uri should also be declared within the IDP static section of your sgate config in such a way that internal alias and external url match.
-The login redirect is not an HTML page as such, but a GET/POST endpoint automatically create by sgate and thust does not requirer a dedicate alias.
-On the other hand 'logo' is a real url and depending on your config may requirer an alias.
+The login redirect is not an HTML page as such, but a GET/POST endpoint automatically created by sgate and thus does not require a dedicated alias.
+On the other hand 'logo' is a real url and depending on your config may require an alias.

 * redirect login url should be a valid url for your browser, it does not have to be valid for github idp.
 As a result https://localhost or https://my.target.local are perfectly acceptable.
-Github does not impose any constrains on redirect url, you may use http/https.
-Furthermore your application port (i.e. 1234) does not need to be register on the admin console and github will just redirect you on the same port as the one asking the question.
+Github does not impose any constraints on redirect url, you may use http/https.
+Furthermore your application port (i.e. 1234) does not need to be registered on the admin console and github will just redirect you to the same port as the one asking the question.

 * redirect logout is not supported by github.